telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 Apart from the HTTPS capturing, a Fiddler Jam log might contain a video recording when the `captureVideo` option is set to `true`.
 By default, the recorded video will be of DOM type.
 Still, you can control the type of the video recording by explicitly setting the `videoFormat` option to one of the following string values:

 - **"dom":** The DOM video recording is supported on all major browsers (Chrome, Edge, Safari, Firefox, Brave, etc.) and produces a video that records all user activity except one from iframes.
 The main benefits of this recording type are the excellent browser compatibility, it supports masking sensitive data, and it doesn't require explicit permission from the user (the video recording starts immediately after calling the start() method).
+The user can choose and submit only a portion of the captured log (through the `sessionDurationInSeconds`) so that you won't have to submit lengthy videos to your workspace or to protect sensitive data.

 - **"pixel-perfect"**: The pixel-perfect video uses native recording options but is currently supported only on Chromium-based browsers (Chrome, Edge, Brave, Vivaldi).
 It produces a video that records all user activities and can be set to record different tabs, the whole screen, etc. It will also record video from nested iframes.
 The pixel-perfect recording requires explicit permission from the end-user (through a series of native popups).